Skip to main content

 Line Test and Leader

-• The maximum line test/tippet allowed shall be 12-lb. test.
+The maximum line test/tippet allowed shall be 20-lb. test.

 Hooks and Rods

-• Each angler may only use or work one fishing rod at a time.
-IGFA Rules
+Each angler may only use or work one fishing rod at a time.

 Photographs

-• Anglers must provide a digital camera with memory card or cellphone.
+Anglers must provide a digital camera with a memory card or cellphone.

-• Tails may be pinched according to Florida state regulations.
+Tails may be pinched according to Florida state regulations.
+Tails should be pinched against the inch hashes on the lower edge of the official tournament ruler.

 For fish larger than the measuring device, the photograph must clearly show the total length of the fish on the tournament tape measure.
 All photos must include the official tournament marker provided.